Master TV Mounting: Tips and Tricks for a Flawless Setup in Your South African Home

 - Use colors and textures in nearby decor to complement the TV.

 Remember, your TV doesn't have to be the main focus of the room.
-You can create a cohesive look by treating it as part of your overall design.
+Treat it as part of your overall design.
 Think about the TV's frame color when choosing other room elements.
-Black frames work well with modern, minimalist decor.
+Black frames work well with modern decor.
 Silver or white frames can fit with lighter, more traditional styles.
-The key is to create a nice balance between technology and design in your South African home.
+The key is to create a nice balance between tech and design in your South African home.
+With careful planning, your TV can enhance your room's look and feel.